-Except as indicated elsewhere in these specifications, excess materials from trench and structure excavation shall become the property of the Contractor and shall be disposed of offsite.
+Except as indicated elsewhere in these specifications, excess materials from trench and structure excavation shall become the property of the Contractor and shall be properly disposed of and at an offsite location.
 The Contractor is responsible for obtaining all necessary easements, rights, and permits pertaining to such proper disposal.
 The Contractor shall furnish a copy of all such easements, rights, and permits to the District prior to disposal of excavated materials.
-All expenses involved with offsite disposal shall be borne by the Contractor
+All expenses involved with offsite disposal shall be borne by the Contractor.